snwatson/ketamine-nightmares/About.md

 ## What is it?
 - It’s a resource for the Anaesthesia Primary Exam in Australia
+- Mostly it's a bank of my suggested answers to past SAQs
 - Anaesthesia trainees in other countries may benefit
 - Trainees in other critical care disciplines may benefit